Skip to Content

 4. Place an order

-Order placement is a three-step flow: nonce → sign → submit.
+Order placement is a two-step flow: nonce → submit.

 4a.
 Request a nonce